 (instead of page, row, or column locking) for all storage

-MySQL uses only table locking if you explicitly lock the table
+only if you explicitly lock the table with

-For large tables, table locking is much better than row locking for most applications, but there are some pitfalls.
+For large tables, table locking is often better than row locking, but there are some disadvantages:

-Table locking enables many threads to read from a table at the same time, but if a thread wants to write to a table, it must first get exclusive access.
-During the update, all other threads that want to access this particular table must wait until the update is done.
+Table locking enables many sessions to read from a table at the same time, but if a session wants to write to a table, it must first get exclusive access.
+During the update, all other sessions that want to access this particular table must wait until the update is done.

-Table locking causes problems in cases such as when a thread is waiting because the disk is full and free space needs to become available before the thread can proceed.
-In this case, all threads that want to access the problem table are also put in a waiting state until more disk space is made available.
+Table locking causes problems in cases such as when a session is waiting because the disk is full and free space needs to become available before the session can proceed.
+In this case, all sessions that want to access the problem table are also put in a waiting state until more disk space is made available.

 Table locking is also disadvantageous under the following scenario:

 A session issues a

 The following items describe some ways to avoid or reduce contention caused by table locking: